 - If you have a dishwasher, set your water thermostat to 140 degrees or “normal.”
 Some units can use 120-degree water – check your user manual.

 - Repair plumbing leaks promptly.
 A single dripping faucet can waste 212 gallons of water a month, and also increases the gas or electric bill for heating the water.

 A single dripping faucet can waste 212 gallons of water per month.

-- A smart thermostat can save up to 12 percent on your energy bill, and Wi-Fi enabled models tied into your wireless network can be adjusted on the fly.
+- According to Energy Star, a smart thermostat can save up to 8 percent on your energy bill, and because they're Wi-Fi enabled, they can be adjusted on the fly.

 - Consider upgrading your window air-conditioning unit to a high-efficiency ductless mini split.